(Updated up to September 19, 2014)

 ● Loans can be extended against security of funds held in FCNR (B) deposit either to the depositors or third parties without any ceiling subject to usual margin requirements.

 ● The interest rates are stipulated by the Department of Banking Operations and Development, Reserve Bank of India.
-With effect from March 1, 2014, interest rate ceiling on FCNR (B) deposits will revert to the ceiling prior to August 14, 2013.
-In respect of FCNR (B) deposits of maturities, 1 year to less than 3 years interest shall be paid within the ceiling rate of LIBOR/SWAP rates plus 200 basis points for the respective currency/corresponding maturity.
-For FCNR(B) deposits with maturity of 3-5 years interest shall be paid within the ceiling rate of LIBOR/SWAP rates plus 300 basis points.
-On floating rate deposits, interest shall be paid within the ceiling of SWAP rates for the respective currency/maturity plus 200 bps/ 300 bps as the case may be.
+With effect from March 1, 2014, in respect of FCNR (B) deposits of maturities, 1 year to less than 3 years, interest shall be paid within the ceiling rate of LIBOR/ SWAP rates plus 200 basis points for the respective currency/ corresponding maturity.
+For FCNR(B) deposits with maturity of 3-5 years interest shall be paid within the ceiling rate of LIBOR/ SWAP rates plus 300 basis points.
+On floating rate deposits, interest shall be paid within the ceiling of SWAP rates for the respective currency/ maturity plus 200 bps/ 300 bps, as the case may be.
 For floating rate deposits, the interest reset period shall be six months.

 ● When an account holder becomes a person resident in India, deposits may be allowed to continue till maturity at the contracted rate of interest, if so desired by him.